 Step 1: Apply

 If you are UK-based, you will need to submit an application through UCAS, you will also need to register on UCAS before you can submit any choices.
 You will find helpful guides on the UCAS website, which we encourage you to use if you are experiencing any difficulties.

-All of our course application codes can be found on the UCAS website under BIMM Institute or on our relevant course pages.
+All of our course application codes can be found on the UCAS website under BIMM University or on our relevant course pages.

 Once your application has been received a member of the admissions team will be in touch with the next steps which will include confirming an audition day on campus.